KaioFelps/inertia-deferred-props/readme.md

 At "/custom", you can click the button and check that nothing actually happen, but the expected behavior from the `Deferred` component.

 This seems to only happen on React.
-It won't happen in the Svelte client-side adapter.
-I haven't tested the Vue client-side adapter.
+It won't happen in the Svelte client-side adapter nor the Vue one.

 ## Running
 To run this project, you'll need to have both Rust and Cargo installed.
 Then, follow the steps: